bbatsov/batsov.com/_posts/2024-02-26-emacs-dead-and-loving-it.md

 [^1]: See <https://www.emacswiki.org/emacs/EmacsSchism>
 [^2]: See <https://survey.stackoverflow.co/2023/#section-most-popular-technologies-integrated-development-environment>
+[^3]: And I'm not the only one who [thinks this way](https://www.reddit.com/r/emacs/comments/ucldkz/are_we_living_in_the_golden_age_of_emacs/).
-[^3]: I also need some time to catch up with everything new from the past few years.
+[^4]: I also need some time to catch up with everything new from the past few years.
 Emacs is so dead that its users can't catch up with all the progress it makes from the grave!